 However, the employee’s entire salary does not have to be guaranteed for them to be exempt.
 For example, a salesperson might earn a guaranteed “base” salary and commissions based on sales performance.
 The salesperson would still be considered exempt if the employer consistently pays the same base salary.

-On the other hand, an hourly employee that earns a different amount of money for work time depending on how many hours they work is not exempt.
+On the other hand, hourly employees who earn a different amount of money for work time depending on how many hours they work are not exempt.

 As an employer, paying your employees on a salary basis generally means keeping the base salary you pay constant.
 That’s the case regardless of the quality or quantity of their work.